 - Each sentence should be on its own line in the AsciiDoc source

-This is a recommended best practice as it prevents reflows due to reformatting and enables writers to move sentences and re-arrange paragraphs with less effort.
+This is the recommended best practice as it prevents re-flows due to reformatting and enables writers to move sentences and re-arrange paragraphs with less effort.
 This practice works best when writers enable word-wrap in their editor.
-Read more this and other best practices on the Asciidoctor homepage.
+Read more about this and other recommended practices on the Asciidoctor homepage.

 - Keep blank lines after section headings

-This makes easier for writers navigate browse through the code of the page.
+This makes it easier for writers to navigate through the code of the page.

 The sources of the documentation reside in the Git repository https://github.com/asciidoctor/asciidoctor-intellij-plugin in the folder doc/user-guide.